Go Back

 Instructions

-• Rinse the rack with cold water, then pat entirely dry with paper towel, french the rib bones, trim excess fat cap and remove the underside silver skin.
-Lay the trimmed backstraps over a plastic wrap-lined baking sheet, then massage a liberal degree of olive oil, all seasonings, salt and pepper into the meat.
-Wrap tightly with underlying plastic and marinate in the refrigerator for 2-4 hours.
+• rinse the rack with cold water and pat it dry with a paper towel.
+French the rib bones, trim the excess fat cap and remove the silver skin.
+Next, lay the trimmed backstraps on a plastic wrap-lined baking sheet and give them a good massage with a liberal amount of olive oil, all seasonings, salt, and pepper.
+Wrap the meat tightly with plastic wrap and let it marinate in the refrigerator for 2-4 hours.

-• At least 30 minutes prior to cooking, remove ribs from refrigeration and plastic to elevate towards room temperature, then preheat grill to approximately 250°F by igniting a full chimney of charcoal and dispensing into the center chamber of the grill floor, *adding a half chimney of charcoal to the pile every 30minutes to maintain temperature.
+About 30 minutes before cooking, take the ribs out of the refrigerator and plastic wrap to let them warm up to room temperature.
+Preheat the grill to approximately 250°F by igniting a full chimney of charcoal and pouring it into the center of the grill floor.
+Keep adding half a chimney of charcoal every 30 minutes to maintain the temperature.

-• Sear the venison over direct heat, until well-encrusted and golden in color.
-Remove the ribs from the grill to rest for 15-20 minutes, or until the internal carry-over cook has stopped.
+Sear the venison over direct heat until it's well-encrusted and golden in color.
+Remove the ribs from the grill and let them rest for 15-20 minutes or until the internal carry-over cook has stopped.

 Tried this recipe?Let us know how it was!